iNoor72/Google-Books-iOS-Browser/README.md

 - RxSwift: Used as a Reactive wrapper for the app.
 - RxCocoa: The Reactive library for UIKit.
 - RealmSwift: Used for saving and persisting the books for the user.

-## Project status
-The project is completed in what was mentioned in the requirements document, however, it could have been done with better Unit testing and better UX if possible.